 \textbf{Properties of ASIF models.} \ The above construction yields several intriguing properties for free:

 \looseness=-1\textit{No training and ``data centric''}.
 As we have seen, an ASIF model is built on top of two independently pretrained encoders and the embeddings of a multimodal dataset, and so without training or finetuning any neuron.
-Being deployable or updatable in seconds, an ASIF model is radically ``data centric''~\citep{datacentric}.
+Being deployable or updatable in seconds, an ASIF model is radically ``data centric''~\cite{datacentric}.
 For example, it is trivial to adjust the model by adding or forgetting specific samples.
 The latter use-case is particularly important, as the right to use specific assets may change over time and removing the effect of specific samples from a trained network requires sophisticated forgetting techniques, e.g. \cite{golatkar2021mixed,golatkar2020forgetting,golatkar2020eternal,ginart2019making,guo2020certified}.
-In our procedure, the encoders can be pre-trained with established data sets that do not change over time, and removing the effect of a multimodal example is as simple as deleting its embeddings.
+In our procedure, the encoders should be pre-trained with established data sets that do not change over time, while removing the effect of a multimodal pair is as simple as deleting its embeddings.

 \textit{Data efficiency: }Being able to exploit two pretrained encoders, ASIF models require far less ground-truth multimodal pairs to become effective.
 As confirmed by our experiments, ASIF reaches competitive zero-shot performance on diverse classification benchmarks by using a fraction of the multimodal data of its predecessors, reaching a respectable accuracy even with thousands of pairs (we refer to Section \ref{sec-experiments} for more details).
-This is in line with classical work in computer vision, where prototypical networks~\citep{proto} are a strong baseline in the extremely few-shot regime.
+This is in line with classical work in computer vision, where prototypical networks~\cite{proto} are a strong baseline in the extremely few-shot regime.

 \looseness=-1\textit{Interpretability:} Sparse relative representations make the ASIF models interpretable classifiers.
-In fact, we can trace back every prediction to a small set of data points in the multimodal dataset --corresponding to the dimensions that are nonzero both in the image and the caption-label-- responsible for the outcome (at most $k$), see Figure \ref{fig-deepdive}.
-This enables visualizations of the relevant samples contributing to a correct or incorrect prediction at no extra cost, in stark contrast with other approaches that are often costly \citep{Achille_2021_CVPR} and fragile~\citep{koh2017understanding,basu2020influence}.
+In fact, we can trace back every prediction to a small set of data points in the multimodal dataset --corresponding to the dimensions that are nonzero in both the image and the label relative representations-- accountable for the outcome (at most $k$), see Figure \ref{fig-deepdive}.
+This enables visualizations of the relevant samples contributing to a correct or incorrect prediction at no extra cost, in stark contrast with other approaches that are often costly \cite{Achille_2021_CVPR} and fragile~\cite{koh2017understanding,basu2020influence}.